Sim4n6/plasoWiki/Troubleshooting-installation-issues.md

 ```

-In this case the file returned back is the ".pyc" file, which is not included in the dpkg package:
+In this case the Python module is the ".pyc" file, which is not included in the dpkg package:

 ```
 $ dpkg -S /usr/lib/python2.7/dist-packages/pyparsing.pyc
 dpkg-query: no path found matching pattern /usr/lib/python2.7/dist-packages/pyparsing.pyc
 ```

-In order to find out which package this file belongs to remove the final "c" so it becomes ".py" instead of ".pyc", eg:
+".pyc" is a "compiled" version of the Python code ".py", these are typically not distributed by packages but generated on your system at installation or first execution time.
+Therefore in order to find out which package this Python module belongs to remove the final "c" so it becomes ".py" instead of ".pyc", e.g.:

 ```
 $ dpkg -S /usr/lib/python2.7/dist-packages/pyparsing.py